filrak/vsf/rfc/api-client.md

 # API Client package

-Vue Storefront API client is a client-side micro-application built to consume APIs.
-In our case it's a Vue Storefront API but any integration should use it's own API client.
+Vue Storefront API client is a client-side micro-application built to consume APIs (in our case it's a Vue Storefront API but any integration should use it's own API client).
 It provides a friendly abstraction layer over network calls and their params to make them easier to consume by other parts of the system.  **It's a standalone package that can be used in any JavaScript project.**.

 You can think about API client as enhanced data resolever from 1.x.
 API Client should be consumed by VS modules and configured by hosting project enviroment (usually Nuxt).